A view of Edinburgh from 6th floor, Appleton Tower

 Contact

-Please feel free to reach me at ihzedoul [at] umich [dot] edu : D
+Whether you are interested in collaborations or just want to chat, please feel free to reach me at ihzedoul [at] umich [dot] edu : D